Bracing (aeronautics): History

 Bracing, both internal and external, was extensively used in early aircraft to support the lightweight airframes demanded by the low engine powers and slow flying speeds then available.
-From the very first Wright flyer of 1903, the fuselage was no more than a braced framework and even fore-aft diagonal bracing was used to hold the wings at right angles to it.
+From the 1903 Wright Flyer, the fuselage was no more than a braced framework and even fore-aft diagonal bracing was used to hold the wings at right angles to it.

 Some very early aircraft used struts made from bamboo.
 Most designs employed streamlined struts made either from spruce or ash wood, selected for its strength and light weight.
 Metal struts were also used, and both wood and metal continue in use today.

 The need for fore-aft wing bracing disappeared with the advent of more powerful engines in 1909, but bracing remained essential for any practical design, even on monoplanes up until World War I when they became unpopular and braced biplanes reigned supreme.

 From 1911, the British researcher Harris Booth working at the National Physics Laboratory and the engineer Richard Fairey, then working for J.W.
 Dunne's Blair Atholl Aeroplane Syndicate, began to develop and apply the engineering analysis of individual bays in a biplane, to calculate the structural forces and use the minimal amount of material in each bay to achieve maximum strength.
 Analytical techniques such as this led to lighter and stronger aircraft and became widely adopted.

 At the same time, the amount of bracing could be progressively reduced.
 At low speeds a thin wire causes very little drag and early flying machines were sometimes called "bird cages" due to the number of wires present.
 However, as speeds rise the wire must be made thinner to avoid drag while the forces it carries increase.
 The steady increase in engine power allowed an equally steady increase in weight, necessitating less bracing.
 Special bracing wires with flat or aerofoil sections were also developed in attempts to further reduce drag.

 The German professor Hugo Junkers was seriously interested in doing away with drag-inducing struts and rigging around the start of World War I, and by mid-1915 his firm had designed the Junkers J 1 all-metal "technology demonstrator" monoplane, possessing no external bracing for its thick-airfoil cantilever wing design, which could fly at just over 160 km/h with an inline-six piston engine of just 120 horsepower.

-By the end of World War I engine powers and airspeeds had risen enough that the drag caused by bracing wires on a typical biplane was significantly affecting performance, while the heavier but sleeker strut-braced parasol monoplane was becoming practicable.
+By the end of World War I, engine powers and airspeeds had risen enough that the drag caused by bracing wires on a typical biplane was significantly affecting performance, while the heavier but sleeker strut-braced parasol monoplane was becoming practicable.
 For a period this type of monoplane became the design of choice.

 Although the strut-braced high-wing monoplane was outpaced during the 1930s by the true cantilever monoplane, it has remained in use throughout the postwar era, in roles where light weight is more important than high speed or long range.
 These include light cabin aircraft where downward visibility is also important, and small transports.